-First, it is important to understand that the appeal of your case does mean there will be another trial of the issues already decided by the Trial Court.
+An appeal of your case does not mean there will be another trial of the issues already decided by the Trial Court.
 That is, the Appellate Court does not hold another trial or hear the new evidence in your case.
 By law, the Appellate Court may only review whether the trial court committed errors of law or fact.